 The 6th International Sea Duck Conference will be hosted along the north bay of San Francisco in the town of Tiburon, Marin County.
 Tiburon is easily accessible by 3 international airports (San Francisco, Oakland, San Jose) and can be reached by car, bus, shuttle or ferry from downtown.
 We will be staying at the charming Lodge at Tiburon which will host the Welcome Reception, Poster Session, and Workshops.
 The conference’s plenary speakers and oral presentations will be held in the Grand Ballroom of the Corinthian Yacht Club, just a short walk from the Lodge.
 The Corinthian Yacht Club, founded in 1886 is one of the oldest, most beloved, prominent landmarks in the San Francisco area and known for its stunning Colonial Revival architectural structure and unobstructed panoramic views of the San Francisco Bay, Angels Island, Treasure Island, Alcatraz and the San Francisco skyline.

-Susan De La Cruz, US Geological Survey, Western Ecosystems
+Susan De La Cruz, Western Ecological Research Center, US Geological Survey

 Tim Bowman, US Fish and Wildlife Service, US Representative

 Richard Hearn, Wildfowl & Wetlands Trust, European Representative

 Scott McWilliams, Professor, University of Rhode Island, Science Chair

 Samantha Richman, Conference Coordinator, International Sea Duck Conference

 Diana Solovyeva, Institute of Biological Problems of the North, Asian Representative

 Scott McWilliams, Science Chair, Professor, University of Rhode Island